MrMadguy64/Engine/README.md

 If you don't have extended memory - use SET DPMILDR=2 environment varaible.

-**Warning!** If you want to complie your application as GUI one, you need modified version of DPMILD32.exe - one compiled with ?NOGUIAPPS=0 and ?ALLOWGUIAPPS=0 options
+**Warning!** If you want to complie your application as GUI one, you need modified version of DPMILD32.exe - one compiled with ?NOGUIAPPS=0 and ?ALLOWGUIAPPS=0 options.

 Windows: Any Win32, including Windows 3.x + Win32s installed and Windows NT 3.x, Windows 9x/NT 4.x are recommended.